Arizona State vs. BYU NCAA Football Odds, Plays and Insights | September 18, 2021

 BYU Stats and Trends

-- BYU is 2-1 against the spread and 2-0 overall in games when it puts up more than 12.0 points.
+- BYU is 1-1 against the spread and 2-0 overall in games when it records more than 12.0 points.

-- The Cougars have turned the ball over zero times, four fewer times than the Sun Devils have forced turnovers (4).
+- This season the Cougars have zero turnovers, four fewer than the Sun Devils have takeaways (4).

 Arizona State Top Players

-- Rachaad White has taken seven attempts for a team-leading 58 rushing yards (58.0 yards per game) while scoring two touchdowns.
+- Rachaad White has run for a team-leading 58 yards on seven carries (58.0 yards per game) while scoring two touchdowns.

-- DeaMonte Trayanum has rushed for 52 yards on six carries (52.0 yards per game), with two touchdowns on the ground this year.
+- DeaMonte Trayanum has run for 52 yards on six carries (52.0 yards per game), with two touchdowns on the ground this year.

-- Curtis Hodges has hauled in two receptions for 56 yards, best on his team.
-He averages 56.0 receiving yards per game.
+- Curtis Hodges has two catches and paces his team with 56 receiving yards (56.0 ypg).

-- Andre Johnson has tacked on two catches for 37 yards this year.
+- Andre Johnson has contributed with two catches for 37 yards this year.
 He averages 37.0 receiving yards per game.

-- Ricky Pearsall has 27 receiving yards on two receptions, averaging 27.0 yards per game.
+- Ricky Pearsall is averaging 27.0 yards per game, racking up two receptions for 27 yards.

 BYU Top Players

-- Jaren Hall has thrown for 198 yards while completing 64.3% of his passes (18-of-28), with two touchdowns and zero interceptions this year (198.0 yards per game).
-He's also carried the ball five times for 36 yards, averaging 36.0 yards per game.
+- This year, Jaren Hall has put up 198 passing yards (198.0 yards per game) while going 18-for-28 (64.3% completion percentage) and throwing two touchdowns and zero interceptions.
+He has added 36 rushing yards on five carries, averaging 36.0 yards per game.

-- Tyler Allgeier has taken 17 carries for a team-leading 94 rushing yards (94.0 yards per game) while scoring one touchdown.
+- Tyler Allgeier has 17 carries for a team-high 94 rushing yards (94.0 per game) and one touchdown.

-- This season Neil Pau'u has eight receptions for a team-high 126 receiving yards (126.0 per game) and two touchdowns.
+- Neil Pau'u has eight catches, leading his team with 126 yards (126.0 ypg) while hauling in two touchdowns this season.

 - Keanu Hill has hauled in three catches for 22 yards (22.0 yards per game).

-- This season Chris Jackson is averaging 20.0 yards per game, with two catches for 20 yards.
+- Chris Jackson has racked up 20 yards on two receptions, averaging 20.0 yards per game.